 The Asian Lantern Festival is a magical event that transforms the Cleveland Metroparks Zoo into an illuminated wonderland after dark for 6-8 weeks each summer.
 The festival first debuted back in 2018, and has been a summertime favorite ever since.

-In 2022, the festival is running from July 6 through August 21 (though it’s worth noting that in past years the event has been extended through early or mid-September).
+In 2023, the festival is running from July 7 through August 27 (though it’s worth noting that in past years the event has been extended through early or mid-September).

 The Asian Lantern Festival is an event that seems to just get bigger and better each year.
-In 2021, 70 large-scale displays made up of thousands of individual lanterns are spread throughout the zoo.

 The Cleveland Metroparks Zoo works each year with Tianyu Arts & Culture, Inc. to design new festival displays – meaning no two Lantern Festivals will ever be the same.